pulp/pulp/docs/plugins/plugin-api/download.rst

 A custom downloader can be given as the downloader to use for a given protocol using the ``downloader_overrides`` on the :class:`~pulpcore.plugin.download.DownloaderFactory`.
-Additionally, you can implement the :meth:`~pulpcore.plugin.models.Importer.get_asyncio_downloader` method to specify the ``downloader_overrides`` to the :class:`~pulpcore.plugin.download.DownloaderFactory`.
+Additionally, you can implement the :meth:`~pulpcore.plugin.models.Remote.get_asyncio_downloader` method to specify the ``downloader_overrides`` to the :class:`~pulpcore.plugin.download.DownloaderFactory`.